 Vickie, from Contraptions also used rain as her inspiration this week, but with a very different version of rain that

-"Drizzle drips like a persistent faucet
+"Drizzle drips like a persistent faucetwith her poem called Rain Bath

 and the tears slide unchecked from my eyes.